 Some sights along 1st Avenue.
 The faux Picasso (or was it a real one?) was found in the Bush Terminal complex at about 40th Street.
 Parex makes synthetic coatings and finishes for interior or exterior use and has a distributing plant on 1st Avenue in the 50s.

 The western end of 39th Street is a former ferry landing and the terminal of the Brooklyn, Bath and West End Railroad, first built in 1887.
 Pieces of it exist as Brooklyn’s South Brooklyn Railroad (see the I Cover The Waterfront page linked above) as well as the BMT West End El–at present (2007) the D train.
 Though the BB& West End orginated at 5th Avenue and 25th Street, the Green-Wood Cemetery entrance, it leased this link from the South Brooklyn and Flatbush RR.
 By 1897, the Long Island Rail Road ran the ferry link.
 This is also a former trolley terminal, and even today, the B70 bus route ends here, linking to a ferry that ceased to run decades ago.

 The old 39th Street Terminal industrial complex, occupying the site of the old ferry landing between 1st Avenue and Upper new York Bay, is a vast, forbidding expanse, nearly postapocalyptic in its desolation.

 It seems to function mainly as a junkyard at present.

 The Department of Sanitation seems ready for winter with stockpiles of salt at the west end of 52nd Street.

-1892 building at 1st Avenue and 52nd Street hosted electric generators; don’t know its original purpose.
+1892 building at 1st Avenue and 52nd Street hosted electric generators.
+Itwas the power plant for the Brooklyn City Railroad Company (see below).
 I like the type treatment on the “8″ in 1892!

 HY was for HYacinth.